What is a registered agent? What address should be used for my business filing?

 What is a registered agent?

-A registered agent is a person or company that gets listed on your business filing.
-This person or company will be the point of contact in the state you file.
+A registered agent is a person or company that is on your business filing.
+This person or company will be the point of contact in the state you filed your business in.
 They are tasked with receiving legal and state documents, service of process, and any other important documents on behalf of the company.

 Can I be my own registered agent?

 Yes.
-Most states allow a business owner to be listed as their own registered agent.
+However you must be open during regular business hours to receive important documents.
 Sometimes folks prefer to use a third party who will be available to receive mail on their behalf.

-And last, a client can hire/pay for a registered agent service.
-These are companies that exist in every state and usually charge a monthly or yearly fee ($40-$80 a year or so).
+A client can hire a commercial registered agent service.
+These companies exist in every state and usually charge a monthly or yearly fee ($60-$300 anually).

-Oregon and Washington law allows you to use a commercial registered agent address as your principal place of business address on your business registration.
-This is helpful if you work from home and want to protect your privacy by not having your home address in public records.
+Oregon and Washington law allow you to use a commercial registered agent as the principal address on your business registration.
+This is helpful if you want to protect your privacy.
 You may also use the registered agent address for the mailing address, and this will direct all important correspondence from the Secretary of State to your registered agent, who will promptly pass it along to you.

-If you have more questions about the subject of this blog or would like to schedule a no cost 30 minute consult, please complete a submission here.
+If you are a client of the firm, Rational Unicorn offers commerical registered agent services.
+If you have more questions or would like to schedule a no cost 20 minute consult, please contact us.

 Previous